webda2l/symfony-docs/templates.rst

     $ php bin/console lint:twig templates/email/
     $ php bin/console lint:twig templates/article/recent_list.html.twig

-    # you can also show the deprecated features used in your templates
+    # you can also show the first deprecated feature used in your templates
+    # as it shows only the first one found, you may need to run it until no more deprecations are found
     $ php bin/console lint:twig --show-deprecations templates/email/

 When running the linter inside `GitHub Actions`_, the output is automatically